emberjs/website/source/guides/templates/rendering-with-helpers.md

 `{{render}}` does several things:

-* Gets the singleton instance of the corresponding controller
+* When no model is provided it gets the singleton instance of the corresponding controller
+* When a model is provided it gets a unique instance of the corresponding controller
 * Renders the named template using this controller
 * Sets the model of the corresponding controller